 Air Suspension Systems

-Airbags: Airbag failure is typically caused by age and moisture within the system itself.
-The compressor uses a drier that may become saturated from moisture in the air.
+Airbags: In an air suspension system, airbags or air struts, replace coil springs and leaf springs.
+Airbag failure is typically caused by age and moisture within the system itself.
+The compressor uses a drier that can become saturated with moisture from the air.
 This moisture is then passed on to other components in the system.
-They fail because the rubber dries out, especially at the base where the bag folds.
-This is a good place to look when inspecting an air bag for leakage.
-Use soapy water and watch for bubbles on the airbags and air lines.
+They also fail because the rubber dries out, especially at the base where the bag folds.
+Spray soapy water around the base when inspecting an airbag for leakage.
+Spray soapy water where the quick-connect o-ring connects to the line and watch for bubbles on the airbags and air lines.

 Solenoids: The solenoids are located at each airbag or strut.
 They typically suffer from leaks at the connection where the quick-connect o-ring connects to the line.
 They can also leak where the solenoid connects to the airbag.
 These solenoids are electrical and can have an input or an electrical problem.
 Always follow the manufacturer's procedures and specifications when testing circuits.

 Air lines: Air lines consist of nylon tubing approved for use in airbag systems by the Department of Transportation (DOT).
 These lines wear and can become damaged by scraping across sharp chassis and suspension parts.
 Use soapy water tracing a leak on route to the problem airbag.